-Once you deploy Docker Trusted Registry (DTR), you can use it to store your Docker images and deploy services to UCP using those images.
-Learn how deploy DTR.
+Once you deploy Docker Trusted Registry (DTR), you can use it to store your Docker images and deploy services to UCP using these images.
+Learn how to deploy DTR.

 Docker UCP integrates out of the box with Docker Trusted Registry (DTR).
 This means that you can deploy services from the UCP web UI, using Docker images that are stored in DTR.
 You can also use a UCP client bundle to do the same from the CLI.

 If you’ve configured DTR to use TLS certificates issued by a globally-trusted certificate authority, you can skip this, since all clients will automatically trust the TLS certificates used by DTR.